refinedev/refine/documentation/docs/core/hooks/useTable.md

 Also you can add initial filter state by passing the `initialFilter` prop and permanent filter state by passing the `permanentFilter` prop to the `useTable` hook.
 Even if you change the filter state, the `permanentFilter` will be used together with the filter state.

+`setFilters` function can work in two different behaviors; `merge` (default) and `replace`.
+You can set the behavior by passing it as the 2nd parameter.

+You can also call `setFilters` with a setter function.

 ```tsx
 import { useTable } from "@pankod/core";